Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 Baroque and Keshi Pearls

 Pantone referenced billowing silhouettes and natural fabrics in their 2026 vision.
 Organic pearls, with their sculptural shapes and luminous surfaces, are the jewelry equivalent of that aesthetic.
-Baroque pearls from the South Seas and freshwater keshi pearls offer unique character that mass-produced rounds simply cannot replicate.
+Baroque pearls from the South Seas and freshwater keshi pearls offer unique character that mass-produced rounds cannot replicate.
+Per the International Gem Society, luster and surface quality matter more than perfect roundness in collector-grade pearls, which is why baroque shapes have moved from afterthought to centerpiece.

 Investment Insight: Baroque and keshi pearls have seen a 35% increase in collector interest over the past two years, with museum-quality specimens becoming increasingly difficult to source.